-A failed attempt to breach a big financial institution is providing new data on a global criminal hacking group known for authoring the widely used Locky ransomware.
+A failed attempt to breach a big financial institution is providing new data on a global criminal hacking group associated with the widely used Locky ransomware.

 The group, dubbed TA505, has stalked financial organizations on multiple continents.
 Boston-based security company Cybereason says earlier this month it blocked a hack from the group against an unnamed financial institution.